tobiasge/action-send-matrix-message/README.md

-# "Sennd MAtrix Message" Github Action
+# "Send Matrix Message" Github Action

-This Github action sennd a message to a Matrix Channel
+This Github action send a message to a Matrix Channel

 ## Example workflow